 By bringing MWP to Unity, we're contributing to the broader gaming ecosystem and promoting interoperability between games and Web3 applications.
 This implementation represents our commitment to creating open standards that benefit the entire industry.

 We believe that standardized protocols like MWP are essential for the growth of blockchain gaming.
-By making our implementation available to all developers, we're helping to create a more connected and seamless experience for players across the Web3 gaming landscape.
+By making our implementation available to all developers, we're helping to create a more connected and seamless experience for players across the on-chain gaming landscape.